Denomination

 To determine the current denomination, read the `denomination` field from the latest block via `GET /block/current`.

-During the transition period around a redenomination event, transactions with `denomination = 0` are rejected (see Transition Period below).
+In the blocks leading up to a redenomination event (when `height` <= `redenomination_height`), transactions with `denomination = 0` are rejected (see Transition Period below).
 Services that always set explicit denomination will be unaffected.

 ## Fee Estimation